gexzam/selenium4-python/README.md

 All sensivity data was hidden.

-This script make login in web with user and password.
+This script login into webapp with user and password.
 Then it find jobs according with certain conditions.
+It's running on server 24/7.

 It was implemented in Digital Ocean with a Dokku droplet.